Dynamics of kinks in a traversable wormhole: Theoretical framework

 where $M$ is the ADM mass while $a$ is the characteristic parameter of this spacetime.
 The coordinate range of this spacetime is

-By changing the parameter $a$, this spacetime can exhibit four different scenarios: \begin{enumerate}[label = (\arabic*)] \itemsep-3pt \item The ordinary Schwarzschild spacetime for $a=0$; \item A regular black hole geometry with a one-way {\it spacelike} throat for $2M>a>0$; \item A one-way wormhole geometry with an extremal {\it null} throat for $a=2M$; \item A canonical traversable wormhole geometry with a two-way {\it timelike} throat for $a>2M$. \end{enumerate} In this work, we focus on the last scenario by studying the time evolution of radial kinks in the background of two-way traversable wormholes.
-Therefore, in the following parts of this article, we restrict our analysis to the case with $a>2M$.
+By changing the parameter $a$, this spacetime can exhibit four different shapes: (1) The ordinary Schwarzschild spacetime for $a=0$; (2) A regular black hole geometry with a one-way {\it spacelike} throat for $0<a<2M$; (3) A one-way wormhole geometry with an extremal {\it null} throat for $a=2M$; (4) A canonical traversable wormhole geometry with a two-way {\it timelike} throat for $a>2M$.
+In this work, we will focus on the last scenario by studying the time evolution of radial kinks in the two-way traversable wormholes.
+Therefore, in the following we will restrict our analysis to the case of $a>2M$.

 To better illustrate the geometry and properties of the two-way traversable wormhole, we take advantage of the embedding diagrams.
-Specifically, we fix the time $t=\text{const.}$ and $\theta=\pi/2$, and then embed a two-dimensional spatial hypersurface of the wormhole spacetime into three-dimensional Euclidean space.
+Specifically, we fix the time $t=\text{const.}$ and $\theta=\pi/2$, and then embed a two-dimensional spatial hypersurface of the wormhole spacetime into a three-dimensional Euclidean space.
 This allows the intrinsic properties of the wormhole spacetime to be intuitively displayed.
-By introducing cylindrical coordinates $(\rho,\varphi,z)$, the metric on this two-dimensional hypersurface can be expressed as
+By introducing the cylindrical coordinates $(\rho,\varphi,z)$, the metric on this two-dimensional hypersurface becomes